jadecobra/python_tdd_exercises/TDD_CALCULATOR.md

                 x+y
             )
     ```
-    - we assign a variable named `x` to a random integer between -1 and 1 to represent the case of negative numbers, positive numbers and zero
+    - we assign a variable named `x` to a random integer between -1 and 1 to represent the case of negative numbers, zero and positive numbers
     - we assign a variable named `y` to a random integer between -1 and 1 just like above
-    - we then test that when these two variables are given to the `add` function we get the sum of the 2 variables back
+    - we then test that when these two variables are given to the `add` function as inputs it returns the sum of the 2 variables as output

-    the terminal updates to show passing tests
+    the terminal still displays passing tests
     ```python
     tests/test_calculator.py ..
 [100%]

     ================ 2 passed in 0.01s ===========================
     ```
-    - we no longer need the previous tests because this new test covers the scenarios for zero, positive and negative numbers
+    - we no longer need the previous tests because this new test covers the scenarios for zero, negative and positive numbers
-    - we can remove `test addition` from our TODO list since it passed and the task is completed
+    - we can remove `test addition` from our TODO list since it passed to mark the task as completed
     ```python
     # TODO
     # test subtraction